thehalb/comindlab/content/contact/_index.md

 pager: false
 ---

-If you are interested in the work we do or joining the group or collaborating, please get in touch.
+If you are interested in the work we do, joining the group or collaborating, please get in touch.

 **Prof. Dr. Juliane Kämmer**